Diary

 It was most annoying.
 I didn’t have any music with which to drown out the ahemming, nor had I thought to bring along my kosh.

 After a while, Derek Gray began to chew his nails.
 I had known he was a nail-biter already, of course.
-That’s the kind of thing Derek Gray does when he’s not writing reports about his staff’s unnaturally disproportionate paperclip usage.
+That’s the kind of thing Derek Gray does when he’s not writing reports about his staff’s unnaturally disproportionate paperclip expenditure.

 He only did it when he thought I wasn’t looking, so naturally I made a game of it.
 I’d meet his gaze infrequently and he’d self-consciously fold his hands into his lap.
 Caught again, Derek Gray.